How to do Things with Affect?

 Workshop by Ernst van Alphen.
 In cooperation with the Faculty of Humanities

-The ‘affective turn’ is gaining increasing prominence in academia; from its origins within cultural analysis in the last century, to countless publications and debates in fields from psychology to politics.
-The (over)application of affect has given rise to much criticism; in this workshop we critically assess the concept in its many uses, to better understand and use the concept.
+The ‘affective turn’ is gaining increasing prominence in academia and has become an indispensable concept for cultural analysis.
+The (over)application of affect has given rise to much criticism.
+In this workshop we critically assess the concept in its many uses, to understand and apply it more effectively.

 In the last ten years affect has become an indispensable concept for cultural analysis.
 But this has also had its repercussions.
 Taking part in a roundtable discussion on the interaction between art and architecture in October 2012, American art historian Hal Foster made the following devastating remark: “When I hear the word affect I reach for my Taser.
 An unfair reflex, I know, but affect seems to me a prime medium of ideology today—an implanted emotionality that is worse—because more effective—than false consciousness” (Rose 208).
 His assessment draws attention not only to the so-called ‘affective turn’ that has taken place, but also more importantly to the overuse and exhaustion of the term that has emerged in its wake.